ming024/FastSpeech2/config/README.md

   However, in our experiments, we find that using phoneme-level features makes the prosody of the synthesized utterances more natural.
 - **pitch.normalization & energy.normalization**: to normalize the pitch and energy values or not.
   The original paper did not normalize these values.
+- **text.use_spe_features**: This will attempt to convert your input text into a sequence of multihot phonological feature vectors which are then cached.
+This is for normalizing input space dimensions in pre-training/fine-tuning pipelines.
+- **text.spe_feature_dim**: Sets the size of phonological feature vectors
+- **speaker.embedding & speaker.pretrained_path**: If set to 'deep-speaker', then a path to a [pretrained deep-speaker model](https://drive.google.com/drive/folders/18h2bmsAWrqoUMsh_FQHDDxp7ioGpcNBa) must be used.
+This will generate a speaker embedding for each input file and then cache an averaged speaker vector for each speaker.
+It is an alternative to the one-hot speaker embedding system which requires no pre-processing.

 ## train.yaml
 - **optimizer.grad_acc_step**: the number of batches of gradient accumulation before updating the model parameters and call optimizer.zero_grad(), which is useful if you wish to train the model with a large batch size but you do not have sufficient GPU memory.